NHL on Sportsnet: Coverage

-Hockey Night in Canada
+Hockey Night in Canada (2014–2026)

 Don Cherry (until 2019) and Ron MacLean (pictured in 2002) are among the Hockey Night in Canada talent retained by Rogers.

-Hockey Night in Canada remains in its traditional Saturday night timeslot, but rather than having games split across CBC Television stations on a regional basis, multiple games are broadcast nationally, split across CBC, Citytv, and the Sportsnet networks.
+Hockey Night in Canada remained in its traditional Saturday night timeslot, but rather than having games split across CBC Television stations on a regional basis, multiple games were broadcast nationally, split across CBC, Citytv, and the Sportsnet networks.
 FX Canada was also initially involved, with the channel typically airing an all-U.S. game.
-Three to five games air during the early, 7 p.m.
-ET window, and two more air on Sportsnet and CBC for the 10 p.m.
+Three to five games aired during the early, 7 p.m.
+ET window, and two more aired on Sportsnet and CBC for the 10 p.m.
 ET/7 p.m.
 PT west coast window.
 Rogers estimated a 300% increase in the number of Hockey Night games available nationally under the new arrangement.
-Though split national/regional broadcasts are possible, arrangements will be made to ensure that viewers have on-air access to any games affected, ensuring that no Saturday night game will be unavailable to viewers on a regional basis.
+Though split national/regional broadcasts were possible, arrangements would be made to ensure that viewers have on-air access to any games affected, ensuring that no Saturday night game was unavailable to viewers on a regional basis.
 Alongside HNIC, CBC also broadcast the NHL Winter Classic and All-Star Game during the 2014–15 season.
 The Winter Classic was removed from CBC's package and moved to Sportsnet for 2016.

-CBC's games are no longer produced by CBC Sports and Rogers sells all advertising during the telecasts, but CBC is still provided with advertising time for its own programming.
-While CBC did not pay a rights fee to either Rogers or the NHL, the public broadcaster does not receive any revenue from the telecasts, aside from payments by Rogers for its use of certain CBC personalities and ancillary staff, and its rent of studio space.
-In order to assign responsibility for the content of the telecasts, compliance with regulatory guidelines, and advertising to Rogers, its NHL telecasts on CBC are legally considered to be broadcast by a part-time television network owned by the Sportsnet subsidiary, which is affiliated with CBC's English-language television stations.
+CBC's games were no longer produced by CBC Sports and Rogers sold all advertising during the telecasts, but CBC was still provided with advertising time for its own programming.
+While CBC did not pay a rights fee to either Rogers or the NHL, the public broadcaster did not receive any revenue from the telecasts, aside from payments by Rogers for its use of certain CBC personalities and ancillary staff, and its rent of studio space.
+In order to assign responsibility for the content of the telecasts, compliance with regulatory guidelines, and advertising to Rogers, its NHL telecasts on CBC were legally considered to be broadcast by a part-time television network owned by the Sportsnet subsidiary, which is affiliated with CBC's English-language television stations.
 A license for this arrangement was approved by the Canadian Radio-television and Telecommunications Commission in April 2015.

 Some of CBC's personalities and production staff were retained for the new Hockey Night in Canada—certain staff members, such as producers Joel Darling and Sherali Najak, remain employed by the CBC, while some jumped to Rogers entirely.
 From 2014 through the 2015–16 season, Ron MacLean was replaced as host by George Stroumboulopoulos.
 Ron MacLean and Don Cherry continued to present their traditional Coach's Corner segment during the first intermission of Hockey Night games up until November 9, 2019.